margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I feel like I am inferior to others and delayed, and the sense of being caged in makes me feel frustrated, and thwarted.
 The darkness inside - I cannot hide it for much longer.
 The darkness is lurking, and I can't shove it down.
-"I should feel ashamed of myself and embarassed" is all I hear people voice.
+'I should feel ashamed of myself and embarassed' is all I hear people voice.
-The shame and embarassament turn to anger and rage.
+The shame and embarassment turn to anger and rage.
 There is enmity towards what God is doing and what I want.
 I am committing malice when giving into the raging heart.
 Nothing is stronger and more dangerous than this indignation and sense of injustice.